 While the butterflies are a quick visit, the rest of the Habsburg sights can fill an entire Vienna vacation.
-The lavish Imperial Apartments of the palace seem designed to give their royal residents — who ruled Vienna for centuries — grandeur fit for a god.
+The lavish Imperial Apartments of the palace seem designed to give their royal residents grandeur fit for a god.
 After all, in the age of divine monarchs, kings and emperors such as the Habsburgs claimed that God himself had ordained them to rule with unquestioned authority.

 The Habsburgs were one of a handful of royal families who ruled nearly all of Europe until World War I. Six centuries of Habsburgs ruled from Vienna, including Maria Theresa in the late 1700s.
 The original practitioner of "make love not war," she was famous for having 16 children and cleverly marrying many of them into the various other royal families around Europe in order to expand her empire.

-Stepping into the crypt you're surrounded by black iron tombs festooned with Habsburg regalia.
+While the Habsburgs have been out of power since the end of World War I, they maintain a hold on the Austrian spirit — as you feel when you visit their tombs in the Kaisergruft (emperors' crypt).
+Stepping inside, you're surrounded by gray metal tombs festooned with Habsburg regalia.
 How the royals wanted to be remembered is reflected in the tombs they often helped design.
 Franz Josef's is an appropriately austere military tomb.
 Sisi always seems to get the most flowers.

 While it's fun to chase down all these royal body parts, remember that the real legacy of the Habsburgs is the magnificence of their city.
 Stepping outside, I squint up and appreciate the brilliant, ornate skyline of Vienna.